chloeJosien/Advancement/README.md

 For this project since the FTC team I work with does not begin competing until early December, I'm choosing to build this UI in React as also to teach myself more front-end focused languages.
 If this needed to be done quickly I would have chosen ThymeLeaf.

+**Things to test/ improvements to make**
+* what happens if a team competes for awards but not robot games
+* fix tests